 What is Mesothelioma?

-Because of the delayed onset of symptoms (up to 50 years after exposure), many victims of asbestos exposure are not diagnosed with the disease until it has advanced to the latter stages.
-While some with the disease may not show any symptoms initially, others experience mild to severe symptoms including:
+Because of the delayed onset of symptoms (up to 40 years after exposure), many victims of asbestos exposure are not diagnosed with the disease until it has advanced to a late stage.

 - Painful breathing